softwareguru/airflowsummit-website/content/faq/_index.md

 ---

 ### Where is Airflow Summit?
 Airflow Summit 2023 will be at the Marriott Downtown at Eaton Centre in Toronto, Canada.
 You can find more information about the venue [here](/venue).

 ### Do I need a visa to travel to Canada?

-Many countries don’t need a visa to travel to Canada.
-Citizens from certain countries (like the USA) just need a valid identity document (like their passport), while citizens from many other countries just require an Electronic Travel Authorization (eTA), which can be obtained online in minutes and only costs $7 CAD.
-[Find out if you need a visa to travel to Canada](https://ircc.canada.ca/english/visit/visas.asp)
+Canada is not only an amazing place for leisure it’s also an awesome place for the tech industry.
+Besides, it makes reuniting the community way easier since a lot of countries don’t need a visa to travel to Canada, instead you can apply for an eTA.
+Take a look at the detailed info [here.](https://docs.google.com/document/d/14xciq5j0i2O_Sx9KAah6u5IV2brSHCst8jyppdBgLfQ/edit#)

 ### Is there a code of conduct?

 Yes.
-Airflow Summit aims to provide a harrasment-free experience to all participants.
-Please review our [Code of Conduct](/coc).
+Airflow Summit aims to provide a harassment-free experience to all participants.
+Please review our [Code of Conduct.](/coc)

 ### How/when can I get a ticket, how much will they cost?

-We plan to open registration/tickets in the second half of March on this website.
-We expect ticket prices to be between $300 and $450 dollars depending on early bird discount as well as if you will attend for two or three days.
+Prices are:

+Early Bird Tickets  (ending on May 31st)

+ * $300 for 2 days of conferences
+ * $375 for 2 days of conferences

+Regular Tickets (starting on June 1st)

+ * $400 from the date  for 2 days of conferences
+ * $500 from date to date for 2 days of conferences + 1 more day of workshops

 ### Will there be live streaming?

 We will not have live streaming.
-We will, however record sessions and make them available later.
-We are currently evaluating if we simply publish then on the Airflow YouTube or if we host an online event for synced watching of the recordings with live chatting/interaction with speakers and other participants.
+We will, however, record sessions and make them available later.
+We are currently evaluating if we publish them on [Airflow’s YouTube Channel](https://www.youtube.com/@ApacheAirflow/featured) or if we host an online event for synced watching of the recordings with live chatting/interaction with speakers and other participants.

 ### Can I join as sponsor?
 Yes!
 Please review our [Prospectus](/docs/AirflowSummit2023-Prospectus.pdf) or contact us at info@airflowsummit.org

 ### Accessibility

 The Airflow Community strives to be a welcoming, inclusive, and accessible environment for all, regardless of ability.
-Participants requiring special accommodations should provide details in their registration and/or by emailing us at <a href="mailto:info@airflowsummit.org">info@airflowsummit.org</a>.
-This information will kept private and only be shared with individuals who need to know to secure these accommodations.
+Participants requiring special accommodations should provide details in their registration and/or by emailing us at info@airflowsummit.org.
+This information will be kept private and only be shared with individuals who need to know to secure these accommodations.

 ### What happened to the archive of past sessions?

-Don't worry, it is still [available here](/sessions).
+Don’t worry, it is still [available here.](/sessions)